 What Are Next Steps in the Inspection Process?

 If our assessment finds that mold may be present in your home or business, the next step is mold testing.
-While an inspection can help to identify whether mold presence is possible, mold testing can determine the specific type(s) of mold that are growing inside your home and the potential dangers they may pose.
-Testing can also give us an estimate of how many mold spores are in the air, providing insight into the size of the problem.
+While an inspection can help to identify whether mold presence is possible, mold testing can determine the specific type(s) of mold that are growing inside your home (such as aspergillus, cladosporium and stachybotrys chartarum, or black mold), and the potential dangers they may pose.
+A professional mold test can also give us an estimate of how many mold spores are in the air, providing insight into the size of the problem.

 Regardless of the type, all mold should be removed as soon as possible to prevent further spread or damage to your home.
 Having a firm grasp of the situation will allow us to develop the remediation plan that best suits your home and environment.